ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 This document makes use of the following terms:

+Domain:
+: A collection of network resources, services, and management functions that are administered under a common set of policies or operational control.
+Domains may correspond to technology boundaries (e.g., optical, IP), functional areas (e.g., access, core, data center), or administrative partitions.
+Multi‑domain SIMAP operations involve correlating topology and service information across such domains.

 Topology:
 : Topology refers to the network and service topology.
   A network topology defines how physical or logical nodes, links and